KtaneModules/ktanemod-lightsout-ashbash1987/README.md

 ## Non-Steam Installation

-If you didn't purchase 'Keep Talking and Nobody Explodes' through Steam, but you have a modpreview version to play on, then you can manually install the module instead of using the Steam Workshop.
+If you didn't purchase _Keep Talking and Nobody Explodes_ through Steam, but you have a mod-enabled version to play on, then you can manually install the module instead of using the Steam Workshop.

 Goto https://github.com/ashbash1987/ktanemod-lightsout/releases and download the latest release for the module.